 Sit back, relax, enjoy the view, and drink from a coconut [or have a beer].
 If you’re looking for what to see in Phuket that will relax your entire spirit, a sunset is a must!

-We are talking about what to do in Phuket, and I almost forgot the most important one: rent a motorbike and explore Phuket at your own pace and will.
-This is a great way to experience Phuket activities and places.
+We are talking about what to do in Phuket, and I almost forgot the most important one: rent a motorbike and explore the island at your own pace and will.
+It’s a great way to experience Phuket activities and places.
 You can travel easily with a scooter and reach the top attractions in Phuket without spending much time in traffic, as it would happen if you were by car.
 Plus, you won’t need to bargain with taxi or tuk-tuk drivers.

 However, be careful when renting a scooter!
 Choose a motorbike that is in good condition, take photos of it, and always ask for a receipt after paying.